|Nutritional Guidelines (per serving)|

-- Once the chocolate is melted and smooth, stir in the corn syrup and the butter, stirring until the butter is melted.
-Stir in the powdered milk and the vanilla extract.
+Once the chocolate is melted and smooth, stir in the corn syrup and the butter, stirring until the butter is melted.
+Stir in the powdered milk and vanilla extract.

-- Add a cup of the powdered sugar and stir until it is incorporated.
-Once that sugar is mixed in, add a second cup of powdered sugar and stir to mix.
+Add 1 cup of the powdered sugar and stir until it is incorporated.
+Once that sugar is mixed in, add 1 cup more of powdered sugar and stir to mix.
 At this point, the dough will start getting stiff and it might be difficult to stir more powdered sugar into the candy.

-- Once the Tootsie Roll candy is smooth and a perfect firm but supple texture, break off a palm-sized piece and roll it into a long, thin rope.
+Once the candy is smooth and a perfect firm but supple texture, break off a palm-sized piece and roll it into a long, thin rope.
 Using a sharp knife, cut it into small pieces and place them on a baking sheet.
-Repeat until you have formed all of the Tootsie Roll dough into small pieces.
-Depending on the size of the rolls, you should get 80-100 pieces.
+Repeat until you have formed all of the tootsie roll dough into small pieces.
+Depending on the size of the rolls, you should get 80 to 100 pieces.

 Refrigerate the tray of tootsie rolls for about 1 hour, or until they firm up.